Ovilia/blog/_posts/2014-04-27-01-the-whole-picture.md

 **Ideally, HTML files define the content of Web pages (text, image, video, etc.), CSS the style (how they look like), and JavaScript the interaction (e.g., what happens when user clicks the button). **

 The three of them are designed to be decoupled.
 But the limitation of them makes it sometimes difficult for us to stick on this golden rule.
 For example, in some cases, we have to use JavaScript to help change the style because CSS cannot do it.
-This is bad, but sometimes inevitable.
+This is bad, but sometimes inevitable. :disappointed:

-Before we start, one thing you should always bear it in mind that **never use JavaScript if the effect can be achieved with CSS!**
+Before we start, one thing you should always bear it in mind that **never use JavaScript if the effect can be achieved with CSS!** :star2:

 You should first have a look at <a href="{{ site.utl }}/2014/04/27/01-about-this-series/">the introduction of this series</a> if you haven't.